DevOps isn’t dead: How platform engineering enables DevOps at scale

 Let’s examine a hypothetical use case of how platform engineering methods could improve a DevOps team’s workflow.

 Imagine a business that designs web applications that each follow a similar architectural pattern.
 There’s a database, an API, and a web-based front end.
-There are some pre-built Docker images and CI/CD templates.
+The team has reusable components like Docker images and CI/CD templates, but every new project still requires manual setup.

 The automated approach with platform engineering